Mizter Okyere: Early life and career

 Mizter Okyere was born in Kumasi in the Ashanti Region of Ghana and the first of three children.
-He completed St. Mary's Anglican JHS and KNUST Senior High School for his second cycle education.
-Upon completion, he furthered his education at NIIT, where he studied Networking and Computer Programming.
+He completed St. Mary's Anglican JHS and upon completion, he furthered his education at NIIT and Soul Food ICT College where he studied Networking and Computer Programming.

 Career

 Mizter Okyere who was formally called Bigdee started his music career from church as an instrumentalist and through that established his own recording studio Bigdee Beat Studio currently called Mizter Okyere Music Studio.